-The Must See’s and Must Do’s of Washington, DC
+The Must See’s and Must Do’s of Washington, D.C.

-Washington, D.C. is full of sights, sounds, and flavors waiting to be experienced.
 While the majority of visitors come with the unified goal of seeing monuments, exploring the Smithsonian, and eating Georgetown cupcakes (although Red Velvet Cupcakery is better), there are plenty of other gems for the discerning few to discover.

-Perhaps just as important as what to do is when to do it.
+Perhaps just as important as what to do, is when to do it.
 With that in mind, we’ve grouped our picks into the seasons which best elevate, rather than dampen, the experience.

 Here’s our breakdown of Washington’s can’t-miss spots and activities by season: